rubengmurray/no-unawaited-dot-catch-throw/README.md

 ## When Not To Use It

-If you don't care about disallowing throw statements that doesn't affect execution flow, you can turn off this rule.
+If you don't care about disallowing throw statements that don't affect execution flow, you can turn off this rule.

+## References

+Thanks to https://www.mariokandut.com/how-to-write-custom-eslint-rule/ for the guide.